-- 1. Turn off the computer and disconnect it from ac power and all cables. - 2.
+- 1. Turn off the computer; then disconnect the ac power adapter and all cables from the computer.
+Wait three to five minutes to let the computer cool. - 2.
 Close the computer display and turn the computer over. - 3.
-Slide the battery latch 1 to the unlocked position.
-Remove the battery 2.
+Slide the battery latch 1 to the unlocked position \Box , and then remove the battery 2.

-4. Insert a new battery 1, and then press it until it clicks into place 2.
-Ensure that the battery latch is in the locked position.
+4. Insert a new battery I, and then press it until it clicks into place 2.
+Ensure that the battery latch is in the locked position \Box .

-5. Turn the computer over.
-Connect the ac power adapter and all cables to the computer.
+5. Turn the computer over again.
+Connect the ac power adapter to the computer.